Managing studies

 Study rejected status displayed without option to edit

 On the study detail page, you can see the current status of a study.
 For users with permissions to change the study state there is also a dropdown with the available actions (start/pause data collection, submit for approval, etc.) as shown below.
 The available states where you can move the study depend on what state is next in the sequence, as well as your current level of permissions.
 For example, if a study’s current state is “Created”, that study can only be “Submitted” for review, or “Archived”, which removes the study from display.
-Only Lookit admins can approve or reject a study.
+Only CHS admins can approve or reject a study.

 Study rejected status displayed without option to edit